Post job

 A computer support technician is responsible for diagnosing and resolving computer and network issues, identifying the source of malfunctions, and improving infrastructure to avoid downtimes and operational delays.
 Computer support technicians manage the efficiency of all equipment and peripherals for the computers, assist in installing components, and keeping adequate resources or alternatives for defective items.
 They also recommend minimal costs technology materials and create troubleshooting manuals for reference, ensuring that the network processes adhere to internal guidelines and regulations.

-There are some key differences in responsibilities as well.
-For example, a technology coordinator responsibilities require skills like "data entry," "professional development," "pc," and "qa."
+There are some key differences in the responsibilities of each position.
+For example, technology coordinator responsibilities require skills like "data entry," "professional development," "pc," and "qa."
 Meanwhile a typical computer support technician has skills in areas such as "computer support," "desk support," "network printers," and "remote desktop."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Computer Consultants assist a company's staff with computer system usage and issues.
 Computer consultants can be software programmers, hardware system installers, networking specialists, database specialists, and others.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that technology coordinator responsibilities requires skills like "customer service," "data entry," "professional development," and "pc."
-But a computer consultant might use skills, such as, "database," "troubleshoot," "desk support," and "microsoft windows."
+For example, resumes show us that technology coordinator responsibilities requires skills like "customer service," "data entry," "professional development," and "pc."
+But a computer consultant might use other skills in their typical duties, such as, "database," "troubleshoot," "desk support," and "microsoft windows."

 Technical support technicians are skilled professionals who resolve computer or information technology-related concerns.
 They may do installations, repairs, or maintenance activities of various applications or computer hardware.
 They are sometimes assigned specific issues or concerns to resolve so that they will not be bombarded with various issues.
 This means that they can now specialize in a specific family of concerns.
 Technical support technicians may provide on-site support, going directly to the person who needs help and doing what needs to be done or troubleshoot the problem in person.
 They may also be offsite and would usually be manning helpdesk hotlines.
 Offsite technical support technicians walk the caller through the steps they should do to fix the issues.
 As such, when a technical support technician is offsite, they are expected to be good communicators and will be able to provide clear instructions.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from technology coordinator resumes include skills like "data entry," "professional development," "pc," and "sharepoint," whereas a technical support technician might be skilled in "patients," "customer support," "os," and "inbound calls. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from technology coordinator resumes include skills like "data entry," "professional development," "pc," and "sharepoint," whereas a technical support technician is more likely to list skills in "patients," "customer support," "os," and "inbound calls. "